 New York Life is also committed to initiatives that study and explore the Black experience, with a focus on helping Black Americans research their history and ancestry, and promoting education on Black history.
 Examples include:

 - The Schomburg Center for Research in Black Culture.
 Nearly 20 years ago, we provided The Schomburg Center for Research in Black Culture with the original company archival records of insurance policies our predecessor company, Nautilus Insurance Company, sold to owners of slaves in an effort to help enable a greater understanding of slavery in America.
 The company also donated more than $1.8 million over seven years to create the New York Life/Schomburg Center Junior Scholars Program, which educates African-American youth on African-American culture and history.
-This year, New York Life donated an additional $350,000 to further support the Center’s programs and provide support for general operations.
+In 2020, New York Life donated an additional $350,000 to further support the Center’s programs and provide support for general operations.

 - PBS series.
 Sponsoring two PBS television series, “The Rise and Fall of Jim Crow” and “Slavery and the Making of America,” and as part of the sponsorships, funding a website for educators on the Jim Crow era and other educational efforts.